xplosionmind/tommi.space/content/notes/public/Storage.md

 ### Photoprism

 [Photoprism](https://photoprism.app 'Photoprism') is arguably the best Google Photos alternative.
-Nevertheless, it requires a relatively powerful software to run.
+Nevertheless, it requires a relatively powerful hardware to run.
 It is the best possible solution in terms of usability, but not in terms of costs and eco-friendliness.
 [Some installation resources](https://inputs.tommi.space/tag/list/photoprism 'Entries tagged “photoprism” in inputs.tommi.space')

 ## Resources